 Most of China's submarines are non-nuclear-powered attack submarines (SSs).
 China also operates a small number of nuclear-powered attack submarines (SSNs) and a small number of nuclear-powered ballistic missile submarines (SSBNs).
 The number of SSNs and SSBNs may grow in coming years, but the force will likely continue to consist mostly of SSs.
-DOD states that "The speed of growth of the submarine force has slowed and will likely grow to between 65 and 70 submarines by 2020."
-DIA states that "By 2020 the submarine force probably will increase to about 70 submarines."
-China's newest series-built SS design is the Yuan-class (Type 039) SS (Figure 4), its newest SSN class is the Shang-class (Type 093) SSN (Figure 5), and its newest SSBN class is the Jin (Type 094) class SSBN (Figure 6).
+DOD states that "The speed of growth of the submarine force has slowed and [the force] will likely grow to

-China's submarines are armed with one or more of the following: ASCMs, wire-guided and wake-homing torpedoes, and mines.
-Wake-homing torpedoes can be very difficult for surface ships to decoy.
-Each Jin-class SSBN is expected to be armed with 12 JL-2 nuclear-armed submarine-launched ballistic missiles (SLBMs).17 China reportedly is developing a new SLBM, called the JL-3, as a successor to the JL-2.18 the U.S. Navy.
+17 Observers have sometimes characterized Russia's submarines rather than China's as being the most capable faced by the U.S. Navy.
 See, for example, Joe Gould and Aaron Mehta, "US Could Lose a Key Weapon for Tracking Chinese and Russian Subs," Defense News, May 1, 2019; Dave Majumdar, "Why the U.S. Navy Fears Russia's Submarines," National Interest, October 12, 2018; John Schaus, Lauren Dickey, and Andrew Metrick, "Asia's Looming Subsurface Challenge," War on the Rocks, August 11, 2016; Paul McLeary, "Chinese, Russian Subs Increasingly Worrying the Pentagon," Foreign Policy, February 24, 2016; Dave Majumdar, "U.S. Navy Impressed with New Russian Attack Boat," USNI News, October 28, 2014.